How much should I pay the estate agent?

 Online estate agents may be a cheaper option

 If you still feel you are paying too much for an estate agent, you can always use an online estate agent for a fraction of the cost – as little as 0.5% or even £200.
-But you need to do your research.
 See How to save money with online agents?

 When should I pay the estate agent?

-Unless you made the mistake of signing a “ready, willing and able purchaser” contract with the estate agent (see How should I choose an estate agent?), then fees normally become due when contracts are exchanged.
+Unless you made the mistake of signing a “ready, willing and able purchaser” contract with the estate agent, then fees normally become due when contracts are exchanged.
 However, you don’t pay until the sale is actually completed.
 You should never pay an estate agent before you have the money in the bank, or if they do not sell your house for you.
 Agents usually refer to this as ‘no sale, no fee’.